-On the basis of product the transradial access devices market is subdivided into catheters, sheaths and sheath introducers, guidewires and accessories.
-Of all products, catheters market accounted the largest share and is expected to grow at fastest rate due to mounting occurrence of lifestyle-related diseases such as diabetes, cardiovascular diseases and obesity, and budding amount of interventional and angiography procedures.
+On the basis of product, the transradial access devices market is subdivided into catheters, sheaths, and sheath introducers, guidewires and accessories.
+Of all products, catheters market accounted the largest share and is expected to grow at the fastest rate due to mounting occurrence of lifestyle-related diseases such as diabetes, cardiovascular diseases and obesity, and budding amount of interventional and angiography procedures.

 Insight by Application

-On the basis of application the market is subdivided into drug administration, blood transfusion, fluid and nutrition administration and diagnostics and testing.
+On the basis of application, the market is subdivided into drug administration, blood transfusion, fluid and nutrition administration and diagnostics, and testing.
 Elevated use of radial access devices for drug administration for management of infections and cancer are some of the factors responsible for the growth of the drug administration segment.
-Of all the applications, the drug administration segment accounted the largest share and is expected to grow at fastest rate in the transradial access devices market.
+Of all the applications, the drug administration segment accounted for the largest share and is expected to grow at the fastest rate in the transradial access devices market.

 Insight by End User

-On the basis of end user the transradial access devices market is subdivided into hospitals, ambulatory care centers and clinics and others.
-Huge amount of transradial procedures executed in hospital settings are the factors growing the demand of transradial access devices in hospitals.
-Among the all end users, the hospitals accounted the largest share and are expected to grow at fastest rate in the transradial access devices market.
+On the basis of end-user, the transradial access devices market is subdivided into hospitals, ambulatory care centers, and clinics and others.
+A huge amount of transradial procedures executed in hospital settings are the factors growing the demand for transradial access devices in hospitals.
+Among all end users, the hospitals accounted for the largest share and are expected to grow at the fastest rate in the transradial access devices market.